 - Any modifications you make to the vehicle after it has been accepted into the scheme will also need to be cleared with the Committee, to ensure the Club remains comfortable with how the car or bike is presented.

-- Club Rego is not an avenue to bypass engineering approval for a vehicle and getting it on the road.
+- A Club Permit is not an avenue to bypass engineering approval for a vehicle and getting it on the road.
 VASS certification will be necessary for those vehicles that do not comply to VicRoad’s VSI 8.

-Please note that the club rego pre-approval and inspection process takes time, and won’t be rushed just because you have two days left of your regular registration.
+This process will not be rushed just because you have two days left of your regular registration.
 Plan ahead!